 *Example pictured shows a connection from an Android tablet to a Mac:

 (Click the icon next to the Red arrow to switch from Mouse mode to Touch mode)

-In addition, when starting a connection from an Android tablet or phone you will be greeted with a dialog on how to use the Touch Interaction mode or the Mouse Interaction mode (depending on device) as pictured below:
+In addition, when starting a connection from an Android tablet or phone, you will be greeted with a dialog on how to use the Touch Interaction mode or the Mouse Interaction mode (depending on the device) as pictured below: